gavinsykes/complete-round/README.md

 - supressErrors defaults to false
    Must be a boolean

-   - **CARE NEEDED** - this will, by definition, not report any errors, and, if such an error occurs, it will simply return the number it was given to round.
+   - **CARE NEEDED** - this will, by definition, not report any errors, and, if such an error occurs, it will just return the number it was given to round.

 ### Passing tests